If you’ve ever thought, “What’s one more nail polish? They’re small,” this post is for you.

 When we think about things going bad, we tend to think of microbes.
 The ingredients in nail polish make it an extremely inhospitable place where bacteria won’t survive so nail polish doesn’t “spoil” or become more harmful to use even after years, but it can become thicker or clumpy if stored incorrectly.

 As long as you take care of it, it should last forever.
 Check out this Bustle article on nail polish tips for more info.

 How to make your polish last.

 Sunlight.
-If left in the sun, the color of your polishes will fade.
-Just like when you move your furniture you can see where the sunlight has faded your carpet, exposure to sunlight will dim your colors, so keep them in a cool dark place.
+If left in the sun, the color of your polishes will fade so keep them in a cool dark place.

 That said, I totally store my polishes on their sides.
-I know I shouldn’t, but this storage solution that works for my living situation.
+I know I shouldn’t, but that’s the storage solution that works for my living situation.
 Honestly, I haven’t had any problems.

-Now that we’ve covered how to store your nail polish, let’s go over the best options for storing your bottles in.
+Now that we’ve covered how to store your nail polish, let’s go over the best storage options.

 Price: From $24.99

 - Two sizes fit 48 and 60 polishes